 The Academy will not administer corporal punishment upon a student for misconduct but may use all remedies permitted by La R.S.
-17:416.1 through the use of reasonable and necessary physical restraint of a student to protect the student, or others, from bodily harm or injury.
+17:416.1 using reasonable and necessary physical restraint of a student to protect the student, or others, from bodily harm or injury.